 The Foundation expenses advertising and promotional costs as incurred.
-Advertising and promotional expenses totaled \$35,513 for the year ended March 31, 2022.
+Advertising and promotional expenses totaled \$47,351 for the year ended March 31, 2023.

-Recently Issued Accounting Pronouncements
+Adopted Accounting Pronouncements

-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases.
-The update requires a lessee to recognize a right-of-use asset and lease liability, initially measured at the present value of the lease payments, in its statement of financial position.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Accounting Standards Codification (ASC) 842, Leases.
+The update requires a lessee to recognize an ROU asset and lease liability, initially measured at the present value of the lease payments, in its statement of financial position.
 The guidance also expands the required quantitative and qualitative lease disclosures.
-The guidance is effective beginning in the Foundation's fiscal year 2023.
+The guidance is effective for the Foundation's fiscal year ended March 31, 2023.
+The Foundation adopted ASC 842 during the year ended March 31, 2023, and adjusted the presentation in the financial statements as permitted by ASC 842.
+A modified retrospective transition approach is required for lessees for finance and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.